deardooley/agave-angularjs-sdk/README.md

     var myApp = angular.module('myApp', ['Agave'])

-4) To use a generated factory in your controller, injection could be as follows :
+4) To use a generated factory in your Service, injection could be as follows :

-    myApp.controller('PageCtrl',function($scope,ClientsController) {
+    myApp.Service('PageCtrl',function($scope,ClientsService) {

     }